Library science is the study of information, and it offers rewarding, in-demand careers with opportunities for growth.

 Librarians need archiving, indexing, and cataloguing skills.
 They also need strong information organization skills, which they can develop through library science programs.
 Librarians may also assume administrative duties, which require organizational and general management abilities.
 Additionally, librarians use problem-solving and interpersonal skills to help patrons access library materials.

-Salaries for library science professionals vary education, experience, and job description, but in 2018, librarians earned a median annual pay of about $59,050, according to the BLS.
+Salaries for library science professionals vary by education, experience, and job description, but in 2018, librarians earned a median annual pay of about $59,050, according to the BLS.
 As illustrated below, librarians in New York City and Washington, D.C., make the highest annual wages.

 |Salary||Job Growth (2018-2028)|